dlbewley/guifreelife-src/content/blog/Managing-OpenShift-Machine-Configuration-with-Butane-and-Ignition.md

 # Machine Config Operator

-OpenShift manages the node operating system using the [Machine Config Operator][6].
-Components of the operator include the Machine Config Sever (MCS) which provides ignition files to clients over HTTPS, and a agent running on each node called the Machine Config Daemon (MCD).
+OpenShift manages the operating system running on cluster nodes using the [Machine Config Operator][6] (MCO).

+Components of the MCO include the Machine Config Sever (MCS) which provides ignition files to clients over HTTPS, and an agent running on each node called the Machine Config Daemon (MCD).

+The MCD detects drift in the local machine configuration from the desired configuration expressed by the MCS.

 # Machine Config Pools

-There are a number of machine configs created during the cluster installation process.
-Settings like the kubelet configuration or ssh keys.
-These configs are formatted into MachineConfig resources and correlated to nodes by Machine Config Pools (MCPs).
-All the MachineConfigs for a pool are rendered into one large JSON blob for publishing by the MCS.
+There are a number of settings and artifacts created during the OpenShift cluster installation process.
+Settings like the kubelet configuration or artifacts like ssh keys.
+These are all formatted into MachineConfig resources and correlated to nodes by way of Machine Config Pools (MCPs).
+By default there will be a pool for the control plane and a pool for the worker nodes.

+All the MachineConfigs for a given pool are rendered into one large JSON blob for publishing by the MCS.
 Nodes are associated to MCPs by matching labels.
 You may need to create unique MCPs for heterogenous hardware, or you may just need to add some configuration to an existing MCP to enable multipath I/O or some other service.

-> {{< collapsable prompt=" **Truncated Worker MCP Example**" collapse=true md=true >}}
+> {{< collapsable prompt=" **Truncated Worker MCP Example**" collapse=false md=true >}}
   MachineConfigs are associated with the pool using `machineConfigSelectors`, and nodes are assocatied with a pool by `nodeSelctors`.
   ```yaml {{hl_lines=[8,11]}}
   apiVersion: machineconfiguration.openshift.io/v1